-The Akron-Summit County Public Library depends upon your support for our Levy, on the ballot May 4!
+The Akron-Summit County Public Library depends upon your support for Issue 10, on the ballot May 4!
 If you have questions, you can reach out to us via our Contact page.

 - Welcomes more than 2 million visitors and checks out more than 4.4 million items each year.